 You must get super excited about it and understand that anything is possible, even if it’s a HUGE goal of being debt-free or saving half of your income.

 35 Simple Steps To Live on Half Your Income

 Track Your Spending

-Before you start saving half your income, you need to know where your money is going.
-By taking a look at your online banking or receipts, you will easily be aware of how you spend.
+Before saving half your income, you must know where your money goes.
+You will easily know how you spend by looking at your online banking or receipts.
 This will make it easier to know where the spending holes are.

 At this point, being aware of your spending can be really eye-opening.
 I know for us, there are an awful lot of Amazon purchases going on!